jaldi-dev/.github/profile/README.md

-# Welcome to Jaldi

-We are exploring the fundamental building blocks of AI, driven by curiosity and a passion for innovation.

-In the coming weeks we’ll be sharing something we’ve been quietly working on - designed to push the boundaries of performance and flexibility in machine learning.

-We’re excited for what’s ahead and look forward to sharing more soon.

-Stay tuned. 🚀
+# Good day fellow earthlings!

+Welcome to JALDI, an open-source collective exploring AI and scientific computing with Mojo.
+We're currently building a JIT-accelerated Algorithmic Differentiation engine inspired by JAX and PyTorch.

+Join us in making advanced computing more accessible!